 Use the VLAN Static Table to configure port members for the selected VLAN index.
-The VLAN membership configuration for the selected stack switch / unit switch can be monitored and modified here.
+The VLAN membership configuration for the selected the switch can be monitored and modified here.
 Up to 255 VLANs are supported.
 This page allows for adding and deleting VLANs as well as adding and deleting port members of each VLAN.
 The VLAN Membership Configuration screen in Figure 4-6-3 appears.

-Figure 4-6-3 VLAN Membership Configuration page screenshot
+Figure 4-6-3 VLAN Membership Configuration Page Screenshot

 Object Description • Delete To delete a VLAN entry, check this box.
-The entry will be deleted on all stack switch units during the next Save.
 VLAN ID Indicates the ID of this particular VLAN.
 Port Members A row of check boxes for each port is displayed for each VLAN ID.
 To include a port in a VLAN, check the box.
 To remove or exclude the port from the VLAN, make sure the box is unchecked.
 By default, no ports are members, and all boxes are unchecked.
 Adding a New VLAN Click to add a new VLAN ID.
 An empty row is added to the table, and the VLAN can be configured as needed.
 Legal values for a VLAN ID are 1 through 4095.
-The VLAN is enabled on the selected stack switch unit when you click on "Save".
-The VLAN is thereafter present on the other stack switch units, but with no port members.
-A VLAN without any port members on any stack unit will be deleted when you click "Save".
+The VLAN is enabled on the selected the switch when you click on "Save".
+A VLAN without any port members on any unit will be deleted when you click "Save".
 The button can be used to undo the addition of new VLANs.

 Add new entry: Click to add new VLAN.
 Save: Click to save changes.
 Reset: Click to undo any changes made locally and revert to previously saved values.
 Refresh: Refreshes the displayed table starting from the "VLAN ID" input fields.
-Let : Updates the table starting from the first entry in the VLAN Table, i.e. the entry with the lowest VLAN ID.
+Let be the table starting from the first entry in the VLAN Table, i.e. the entry with the lowest VLAN ID.